ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 1. Create a Go module and download all needed dependencies
 2. Create a very basic User schema
-3. Enable versioned migrations feature
+3. Enable the versioned migrations feature
 4. Run the codegen
 5. Start a MySQL docker container to use (remove with `docker stop atlas-sum`)